monkphin/nlaw/README.md

 ## Images

-Images were sourced primarily from Gamesworkshops website, as well as other hobby club pages.
+Images were sourced primarily from Gamesworkshops website, as well as other hobby club pages, credits for these will be provided at the end of the readme.

 ## Icons

-Icons were provided by [FontAwesome(https://fontawsome.com)]
+Icons were provided by [FontAwesome](https://fontawsome.com)

 # Features
-The website consists of 4 pages, a home page, a club information page, a contact page and a response page which loads when the contact form is successfully submitted.
+The website consists of 4 pages, a **home page**, a **club page**, a **contact page** and a **response page** which loads when the contact form is successfully submitted.
 The footer of each page also includes a modal, allowing information about the location of the club and its opening times to be available anywhere on the site.
-Their is also a custom 404, based on the base layout of the site incase a visitor finds themselves trying to access a noneexistent part of the website.
-It being based on the main site layout allows visitors to gain access to any other page on the site when this loads.
+Their is also a **custom 404** incase a visitor finds themselves trying to access a noneexistent part of the website, allowing them to head back to the main content.

 ## Header